A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

-In the first step, the agent's actions are binary $a_1=\{0,1\}$, with a value of 1 indicating the dispatching of a train, and a value of 0 indicating no action.
-In the second step, the agent selects a predefined rerouting plan and corresponding stop schedule from a set of options using discrete actions, $a_2=\{r_ns_n\}$.
-The route number and rerouting plan $r_n$ are assumed to be given with the disrupting information, while the stop schedule $s_n$ is determined according to the following Algorithm \ref{Alg-stop}.
-The stop schedule for each route is predifined according to the significance of each stop.
-The stop schedules on the railway route are categorized into three types: Type $S_1$ corresponds to fast trains that only stop at the most significant stations, which are present in every train on the route.
-Type $S_2$ represents normal trains that make stops at some less important stations, which are visited by more than two trains.
-Type $S_3$ refers to slow trains that stop at all stations along the route.
-Additionally, in our analysis, we assume that the passenger demand for stations within the disrupted area can be accommodated by transiting these demands to a nearby station.
-Moreover, the arrival delay due to detour is accounted for by extending the travel time within the disrupted area.
+The stop pattern $p_n \in P(r)$ on each route $r$ is determined by the significance of the station according to the following Algorithm \ref{Alg-stop}.
+There are multiple trains operate on each route with different stop pattern.
+In our study, the significance of a station is reflected by the number of trains passing this station every day where the more train passes the station, the more important the station is.
+The stop patterns on each route are categorized into three types: Type $p_1$ corresponds to fast trains that only stop at significant stations, which are present in every train on the route.
+Type $p_2$ represents normal trains that make stops at some less important stations, which are visited by more than two trains.
+Type $p_3$ refers to slow trains that stop at all stations along the route.

-The first step of action is designed to identify the need for dispatching a train by considering in-station factors, including the risk of overcrowding, accumulated demand for the disrupted routes, and the availability of capacity.
-The second step of action is aimed at achieving a higher quanlity rescheduling plan to address the imbalance between supply and demand.
-If the dispatch of a train is deemed necessary, the agent will refer to more specific variables, such as the OD demand and headway, to determine the appropriate route and stops for the train to operate, thereby balancing the need for demand satisfaction and minimizing travel delays.
+Though the action space is discrete in a low dimensionality, all state variables of upper and lower levels are high dimensionality.
+Their complexity increases with the range of value in exponential pattern making the table-based Q-learning approach result in a 'curse of dimensionality'.
+Therefore, a DQN approach is used to formulate the both agents.